Journal

 But it’s not easy.

-Those distractions often feel good (dopamine) so you have a very challenging work to get yourself out of the addiction to speed, validation, convenience and ’the next thing.’
+Because distractions often feel good (dopamine) you have a very challenging work to get yourself out of the addiction to speed, validation, convenience and ’the next thing.’

 Discomfort is inevitable on your journey to a new, upgraded version of yourself.
 It’s hard to do things in a new way, and it’s hard to continue walking the talk when people around you are questioning why you’re doing things in a new way.